If you’ve arrived at this page without taking the Enneagram Personality Test, you can take the test at this link.

 - Do you have a thirst for knowledge and information?

-- Do you find other people’s lack of logical thinking to be extremely irritating?
+- Do you find other people’s lack of logical thinking highly irritating?

-- Do you find yourself becoming excited by anything new, unexpected and are quickly bored by repetition?
+- Do you find yourself becoming excited by anything new or unexpected and are quickly bored by repetition?